matteonerini/augmented-pin-authentication/README.md

-# augmented-pin-authentication
-Augmented PIN Authentication through Behavioral Biometrics
+# Augmented PIN Authentication Through Behavioral Biometrics
+This is a code package is related to the follow scientific article: "Augmented PIN Authentication through Behavioral Biometrics"

+Code coming soon...